F-Hamid/Cabinet-Aljazeera/README.md

 ## Dentist Website : F-Hamid

-A simple glasse styled page with services and contact information.
+   Beautiful glass styled website with services and contact information.

 Using :